Differences Between American and British English

 If a British English speaker asked someone “have you eaten yet?”, the most likely response would be “I have not eaten yet”, whereas in American English, someone could respond with “I did not eat”.
 While both are technically correct, the American English response, which is the simple past, would be considered almost grammatically incorrect to British English speakers.
 Tricky linguistic situations like this one require a skilled teacher to explain properly and thoroughly.

 Are you an English language learner planning to study abroad?
-Sign up for classes now at The English Island for F-1 Visa English as a Second Language (ESOL) classes in Atlanta, Georgia, USA, to find your path towards fluency and success!
+Sign up for ESL classes at The English Island in Atlanta.